 Amyloidosis is a generic term referring to a group of diseases characterized by extracellular deposition of amyloid material in various organs, either in isolation or generalized.
 Clinical manifestations depend on the affected organ and the amount of deposited amyloid.
-Amyloidosis is estimated in 1 in 60,000 people, with 0.8% prevalence in autopsies.

 The deposition of amyloid is common on the cardiac level, and it may be the first manifestation of the disease.
 The presentation is usually left ventricular hypertrophy, therefore patients may be initially diagnosed as suffering from hypertrophic cardiomyopathy.
 There is a familial amyloid cardiomyopathy (autosomal dominant inheritance pattern) caused by mutations in the transthyretin gene (TTR).
 Over 100 mutations associated with different phenotypes, including neuropathic, cardiac, renal and ocular forms, have been described in this gene.
 The prevalence of this disease is unknown.